-The Authority makes single family and multifamily loans to residents and companies domiciled in the State of Connecticut.
+The Authority makes single family and multifamily loans to residents and properties domiciled in the State of Connecticut.
 All such loans are collateralized by real estate located in the State of Connecticut.
 The majority of the Authority's loan portfolio is comprised of residential mortgages made to low and moderate income borrowers.

 The Authority has entered into agreements with various banks and other financial institutions for the servicing of the majority of its home mortgage loan portfolio.
-As of December 31, 2023 and 2022, 48% of this portfolio was serviced by two financial institutions.
+As of December 31, 2024 and 2023, 47% and 48%, respectively, of this portfolio were serviced by two financial institutions.